anhphan2705/im_pidnet/README.md

 ## Real-Time Inference

-To perform real-time inference using the `real_time_inference.py` script for both video and image directories, follow these steps:
+To perform real-time inference using the `real_time_inference.py` script for video, image directories, or live camera feed, follow these steps:

 1. Ensure that you have the necessary model configuration and checkpoint files.